nakaloumenos/book-search-engine/README.md

 ### About

-This is an `Express.js` application in `node.js`, that uses the `Google Books API` to retrieve the following information about books:
+This is an `node.js` application using `Express.js` framework, that utilizes the `Google Books API` to retrieve the following information about books:

 * Title
 * Main author